xapian/xapian-docsprint/practical_example/indexing/index_plan.rst

 compatible systems.
 From this, we'll use 'S' to prefix title (it stands for 'subject'), and for description we'll use 'XD'.

+.. todo:: Link to the documentation of what the conventions for prefixes used
+          by Omega are.

 When you're indexing multiple fields like this, the term positions used for each field when indexed unprefixed need to be kept apart.
 Say you have a title of "The Saints", and description "Don't like rabbits?
 Keep reading."